nextuav/docs/docs/matrixcc/integration.md

 ## P8 : TAMPER PROOFING (optional)
 - Cable : 6 pin
 - Connect the tampering proofing module to the port 8 using the given cable.

+## Payload (optional)
+This section explains the integration of MatrixCC with IP and HDMI cameras.
+To illustrate an example the IP camera used is a SIYI MK15 IP67 and HDMI camera is Q10F.